GeorgePreece/GeorgePreece.github.io/_posts/2021-12-18-test-doubles.md

 ## Direct and Indirect I/O
 Making the most of test doubles requires understanding the difference between direct and indirect input/output.

 **Direct I/O** is the immediate data communicated with the unit of code.
-That is, the data we _send_ to the unit of code unit (typically in the form of arguments), whereas the direct output is the data we receive (typically in the form of a return value).
+That is, the data we _send_ (typically in the form of arguments), whereas the direct output is the data we receive (typically in the form of a return value).

 **Indirect I/O**, on the other hand, is the data communicated with a dependency of the unit of code.
 To illustrate this, let us consider the below example of a simple discount calculator.
 Every Tuesday, there is a weekly discount where a 50% reduction is applied.
 On top of that, presenting a valid voucher code applies a further reduction.